Ericdowney/Blocks/README.md

                     -> Persist token to local storage
                     -> get:authenticated:/api/profile
                         -> onSuccess
-                            -> fail with profile
+                            -> Complete with profile
                         -> onFailure
-                            -> fail with error
+                            -> Fail with error
                 -> onFailure
-                    -> fail with error
+                    -> Fail with error
         -> onFailure
-            -> fail with error
+            -> Fail with error

 The above is psudocode for the `createNewUser` method.
 If we were to then move on to the returning user flow, we would have to write a `LoginService` that duplicated this logic except for the `post:/api/create` step.
 Any attempt to reuse this logic would require creating a separate Utility class that handles the login part, except that would then take all the responsibility away from the `LoginService`.
 The `CreateAccountService` could use a `LoginService`, except that is odd architecturally since they are at the same layer and one should not be dependent on the other.